+What is the best puffin tour to join?
 When is the best time to see puffins?
 Where is the best spot to see puffins?
-What does it mean for the puffin now that they are categorised as a vulnerable species?
 These are the types of questions our guides at Hidden Iceland get on a daily basis in the lead up to the summer puffin season.
 So we thought we’d detail the elusive little birds and give a few tips on how best to see them without disturbing them.

 When is the best time to see puffins?

 We have a similar sentiment to the Northern lights as we do to the puffins.
 You should never plan a day with one thing in mind.
-There’s so many other things to see in Iceland on any given day so we suggest pairing your attempts to see puffins with other activities in case the little critters are busy fishing when you stop by to say hello.
+There’s so many other things to see in Iceland on any given day so we suggest pairing your puffin tour with other activities in case the little critters are busy fishing when you stop by to say hello.
+So without further ado here are the 5 best places to see puffins in Iceland.

 If you join our South Coast: Fire & Ice day trip, or our multi day trips along the south coast of Iceland you’re sure to stop at the black sand beach between hiking on glaciers and walking behind waterfalls.
-Aside from the impressive basalt columns, volcanic sands and crashing waves this beach is home to a colony of puffins in summer.
+We aren’t so bold as to call these puffin tours but they certainly give you a great chance to see them.
+Aside from the impressive basalt columns, volcanic sands and crashing waves of the beach, it is also home to a colony of puffins in summer.
 You won’t see them waddling along the ground.
 However it’s a great vantage point to see the puffin swooping back to land in their nests within the cliffs overhead.

 The Westfjords is a very long way to travel solely to see puffins.
-But if you can include this remote part of Iceland in yoru plans, you’ll get an incredible journey.
+But if you can include this remote part of Iceland in your plans, you’ll get an incredible journey.
 We spend four days up in this remote and forgotten part of the country.
 Along the way we drive through glacier carved fjords, steep mountains, fishing villages and witness the power of the thunderous waterfall Dynjandi.
 Puffins are not the only wildlife we will spot.
 The region is home to whales, arctic foxes, seals and other birdlife.
 On the far west side of the Westfjords the land drops suddenly into the sea, plummeting vertically 440m at its highest.
 It is the oldest part of the island at around 15 million years and is heavily weathered by waves and wind.
 The perfect place for puffins to perch during mating season.
 This area is unique because you can (carefully) crawl to the edge of the cliff and peer down into to nests below, sometimes being only a few feet away from resting puffins and pufflings.
+If that wasn’t enough sightings we also take a half day puffin tour on Vigur Islands where we wander around spotting puffins and other wild birds.

 The Westman Islands are a collection of volcanic islands in the south of Iceland.
 The islands are famous due to the 1973 eruption that threatened to destroy the town.
 Without some quick thinking actions by residents the harbour and town could have been lost.
 The islands are also home to the largest puffin colony in the world, so the perfect place to see them.
-This can be done simply by walking to the cliffs on the island but we always offer the chance on our day trips for our guests to do a one hour speed boat ride of the island.
-As you zoom around the islands you can spot the tiny birds up close and personal from the water.
+This can be done simply by walking to the cliffs on the island but we always offer the chance on our day trips for our guests to do a one hour speed boat ride of the island too.
+If it wasn’t for the active volcano in the middle of the island we likely would have just called this our Westman Islands puffin tour.

 Sadly we are aware that many travellers have a limited time frame in Iceland and perhaps can’t venture beyond the confines of the city.
-Not to worry, there are a number of whale watching tours that couple up as puffin spotting tours too.
+Not to worry, there are a number of whale watching tours that couple up as a puffin tour too.
 Seeing whales, dolphins and puffins in one trip is a fantastic way to spend an afternoon in the city.

 The puffin is now a vulnerable species